Lenno313/EA-Sports-FUT-23---Player-Tracker/README.md

-# EA Sports FUT 23 - Ü Tracker
+# EA Sports FUT 23 - Player-Tracker
  In this project, I will get and analyze the prices of given players from FUTWIZ

 If you visit the FUTWIZ Website and choose a player the website tells you the current price of the player: